-The NBA season is right around the corner.
-Fans are already betting on the 2018-19 season.
-Before fans begin betting on any team, it is important to know the facts and know the latest predictions.
+The NBA season is right around the corner and fans are already betting on the 2018-19 season.
+Before fans begin betting on any team, it is important to know the facts and know the latest NBA predictions.
 The team I predict to have the best record this regular season is the Boston Celtics.
-Boston’s young squad was specular last playoffs and they are adding a healthy Kyrie Irving, possibly Gordon Hayward, and new draft picks.
-In the playoffs, as a back-court, Terry Rozier and Jalen Brown outperformed every other back-court they played in the playoffs.
-The Celtics are the closet team to competing with the Golden State Warriors.
-And with the East losing Lebron, Boston will have no resistance in the eastern conference.
+Boston’s young squad was specular in the 2018 playoffs.
+This offseason they are adding a healthy Kyrie Irving, possibly Gordon Hayward, and new draft picks to an already elite roster.
+In the 2018 playoffs, Terry Rozier and Jalen Brown outperformed every other back-court they played.
+Right now, the Celtics are the closet team to competing with the Golden State Warriors.
+And with Lebron leaving the Eastern Conference, the Boston Celtics will have no resistance in making it to the finals.

 Without Lebron, the Cleveland Cavaliers will likely have the worst record in the east conference.
 This should give a boost to teams under 500 teams because these teams typically lose 3 to 4 games to the Cavs during the regular season.
 Moreover, with the Wizards getting rid of Marcin Gortat it has relieved some tension in the Wizards locker room and that coupled with adding talents such as Austin Rivers and Dwight Howard means the Wizards are going to have a fundamental season.
-And While Toronto’s core of young players remain on the team, it is going to take a while for Kawahi Leonard to get used to playing in that system.
+And While Toronto’s core of young players remain on the team, it is going to take a while for Kawahi Leonard to get used to playing with the Raptors.
 Toronto should under-performed this regular season.
-However, this playoffs, I expect the Raptors to make a run because how well Kawahi plays in the playoffs.
-Kawahi Leonard performs better in the playoffs than the regular season.
+However, this playoffs, I expect the Raptors to make it to the Eastern Conference Finals because of how well Kawahi plays in the playoffs.

 Detroit has had added Dwayne Casey and with Blake Griffin getting acclimated to the team, Detroit should have a very nice season.
 Moreover, with the Cavs out of the playoff picture, Detroit should make the playoffs.